 Nothing is more annoying to clients than inconsistency – and I’m not just talking about in the quality of your work (although obviously, that’s important too).
 Consistency is vital in all areas of your business.
 For example:

 - Pricing – if you quote a price for a job, make sure you quote a similar price for a similar job.
-This is why you should never put in a low offer to make sure you get a job – you’ll only have to raise your day rate if the client wants you back.
-If you get a cost-conscious client, always think twice.
+This is why you should never put in a low offer to make sure you get a job – you’ll only have to raise your day rate if the client wants you back, or put them off when you ask for a raise.
+If you get a cost-conscious client, always think twice

 - Grow your support network to include complementary service providers.
 Web designer?
 Make friends with a really good copywriter and an awesome SEO consultant – you can recommend them to your clients, and they might throw some work your way too.